 Aloe aristata (aka Lace Aloe or Guinea Fowl Aloe) is pleasingly speckled!
 See it in this video, which also demonstrates just how easy it is to propagate aloe of all sorts.

-Growing Aloe Vera Indoors – Nothing Could Be Easier
+How To Grow Aloe Vera Plant Indoors – Nothing Could Be Easier

 Common aloe plants adapt to most indoor settings.
 They can tolerate a low-light environment, but prefer bright, indirect artificial light or sunlight (or a combination of the two).